 After Joey and before a brief intermission, three guys in iridescent suits sang a quartet of familiar doo-wop-y songs though smiling faces.
 Identifying themselves as The Vogues, the trio consists of no original members.
 Tenor Royce Taylor joined the group in 1991, twenty-three years after the group's last charting hit.
 His bandmate, Troy Elich, joined the group in 2023.
 Their set evoked a lot of "Oh, I didn't know this was them" murmurs throughout the dimly-lit audience.
 But, they sang "Five O'Clock World" and everyone was happy.

 When the place refilled after intermission, 60s hitmakers The Association reignited the crowd with an airy rendition of "Windy."
 Between songs, they cracked a few age-related, self-deprecating jokes before lighting up the place with "Never My Love," "Cherish" and an impossibly-accurate reading of "Along Comes Mary."
 They also reminded everyone that they kicked off the legendary Monterey Pop Festival in 1967.
 Well, not everyone.
 There are just two original members of The Association currently touring.
 Some audience members needed to be reminded of the impact the Monterey Pop Festival had on the 60s music scene.
-Later, those same folks needed to be reminded when they parked their cars.
+Later, those same folks needed to be reminded where they parked their cars.

 Jay & The Americans were next welcomed to the stage.
 There is a Jay, but he's not that "Jay".
 He's not even that other "Jay."
 But he is a "Jay."
-Actually,, those other, more famous "Jays" weren't really "Jay" either... but I digress.
+Actually, those other, more famous "Jays" weren't really "Jay" either... but I digress.
 The Americans boast two original members from their hit-making heyday.
 Their current lead singer has a similar soaring vocal style as his predecessors.
 He was able to successfully recreate songs like "Cara Mia" and "This Magic Moment" (which may or may not be the same song) in such a way as to please the auditory limitations of the evening's audience.
 They ended with... maybe "This Magic Moment" again...
 I'm not sure.

 As the night drew to its climax, what was left of The Turtles ambled out to the stage.
 The Turtles, best known for their sunshine-y, kind of humorous, ditties are down to one original member... and he's not even the lead singer.
 Also known as "Flo & Eddie," the duo that was the core of The Turtles, sang with Frank Zappa, T-Rex and Bruce Springsteen.
 They even provided songs for children's programming like Care Bears and Strawberry Shortcake.
 In 2018, Howard Kaylan (the "Eddie" of "Flo &...") was told by a doctor to stop touring in the wake of heart surgery.
 Mark Volman (the "Flo" of "...& Eddie) recruited Archies (yep, the cartoon band) vocalist Ron Dante to join The Turtles, as Volman had only provided backing vocals, limited percussion and wacky stage antics.
 Regardless of who was singing lead, this version of The Turtles wowed the crowd with "Elenore," "You Know She'd Rather Be With Me" and "It Ain't Me Babe," including a horribly-accurate Bob Dylan impersonation by Mark Volman in a raucous "bite the hand that feeds you" moment.
 Ron Dante was afforded a solo on "Sugar Sugar," with nary a mention of his other musical accomplishments over the decades.
-(He sang lead for The Cuff Links, provided lead vocals for various television shows and produced the first nine Barry Manilow albums.)
+(He sang lead for The Cuff Links, provided lead vocals for various television show theme songs and produced the first nine Barry Manilow albums.)
 Of course, the set's coda was the title song of the tour — "Happy Together."
 The bouncy "bah-bah-bah"-driven tune brought the aged audience to its feet, happily joining in on the simple chorus upon instruction from the stage.
 And then, in a moment reminiscent of the final act of Disney's Enchanted Tiki Room or every M. Night Shyamalan movie, Volman and Dante invited the evening's performers back to the stage — one by one — to sing a few bars of one of the songs they sang in their set.... even though we were all here and it just happened an hour ago or less!
 The Cowsill siblings repeated the chorus of "The Rain The Park and Other Things," as Dante announced "THE COWSILLS!"
 Yeah!
 We know!
 We here here for them!
 That was us, remember?
 Each band came out in order of previous appearance, offered the Cliff Notes version of their big hit, and then segued back into "Happy Together."
 It was odd, to say the least.
 It was fun, to say the most.

 The lights came up.
 The audience rose, some grabbing their canes or walkers or oxygen tanks, and shuffled out to the exit aisles.
 Mrs. Pincus, who admittedly had some trepidation about attending this event, was pleased.
 She had fun.